Welcome! This page has way too much self-indulgent detail, but if you’re really interested in what I’m all about you can probably find it here.

 I have also played more video games than I care to admit.
 I’ve written reviews for some of them.
 I tend to like indie platformers and puzzle games.

+For the past few years, I’ve kept public lists of the books I’ve read.
 I read almost exclusively nonfiction, because I like learning new things and trying to better understand how the world works.
 I wish I had more time to read fiction.

 I enjoy making music.
 I usually make electronic stuff.
 I learned the basics of how to play piano in third grade, and my skills have slowly improved since then.